Connecting to MARCC

 - Type in the code from the Google Authenticator App when prompted for your “Verification Code:”

-- Type in your your marcc password when prompted.
+- Type in your MARCC password when prompted.

 - You should be connected.